 P.U.M.A.
 Summer CampP.U.M.A's Annual Summer Training Camp for Everyone

 PUMA’s annual family summer training camp will once again be held in picturesque village of Croyde Bay in North Devon at Cherry Tree Farm Campsite.
-The 2019 camp will run for 1 week commencing on Saturday 27th July 2019 and finish on Saturday 3rd August 2019 and is open to all PUMA Students, friends of PUMA Taekwondo and Kickboxing students aged 7 and upwards along with their families.
+The 2020 camp will commence on Saturday 25th July 2020 and finish on Saturday 1st August 2020 and is open to all PUMA Students, friends of PUMA Taekwondo and Kickboxing students aged 7 and upwards along with their families.

 The camp is open to all grades and in recent years we have had students ranging from white belts up to 5th degree black belts training.

 PUMA Summer Camp gives students a fantastic opportunity to train with PUMA’s Masters and other senior grades who have well over 200 years martial arts experience between them!
-This year you have 3 duration options
+This year the camp training and options will be as follows –

 Whatever your training goals, summer camp is a great opportunity to take your training to another level.
 If that’s all you need to know the booking form is below.
 If you need more convincing, read on…